TebaldiLab/cellmarkeraccordion/README.md

 ## Annotate and interprete aberrant single-cell populations with the built-in Cell Marker Accordion disease database
 <strong>cellmarkeraccordion</strong> includes the ```accordion_disease``` function which allows the identification of aberrant populations exploiting the built-in Accordion gene marker disease database.
 This function requires in input either a Seurat object or a raw or normalized count matrix.
-It is possible to specific both disease and critical cells to identify, thanks to *disease* and *cell_types* parameters.
+It is possible to specify both disease and critical cells to identify, thanks to *disease* and *cell_types* parameters.
 We analyzed a published scRNA-seq dataset of CD34+ bone marrow cells from 5 healthy controls and 14 acute myeloid leukemia patients.

 ```bash
 load(system.file("extdata", "bone_marrow_data.rda", package = "cellmarkeraccordion"))